 "G2Crowd is the user voice platform for people to accurately say what they think about software and not be told by analysts or people who don't use it, or get a reference from the best customer.
 They actually hear it directly from the user and engage with people who actually use the product."

 This is an interesting way to build your pitch: Make a note of what really annoys your customer and pitch how your service can resolve this grievance.
 It's another way of reframing the customer need, and it works because it's a powerful way to describe the situation.

 When they discuss how you're being told by analysts what to do, or people who haven't used a product, they highlight a clear disconnect in the market between what you need and what you get.
 The company allows verified users of products to write reviews and becomes an essential resource for their users.

-Why A Short Sales Pitch is a Good Pitch
+Why A Short Sales Pitch is A Good Pitch

-An important note to make about these sales pitches is that they are all amazingly optimized for a short conversation -- and the sales reps were extremely efficient with their time.
+An important note to make about these sales pitches is that they are all amazingly optimized for a short conversation — and the sales reps were extremely efficient with their time.

-Talking too much and not listening enough kills your sale.
+I can't stress enough how much brevity matters for a sales pitch.
+Talking too much, using filler words, and talking about your company for more than two minutes can easily kill a conversation.
 So, keep your sales pitch short, clean, and simple!
 Your customers will thank you.